-Legendary quality guru W. Edwards Deming famously said that "Quality is everyone's responsibility."
+Legendary quality guru W. Edwards Deming famously said that “Quality is everyone’s responsibility.”
 True as that may be, it can easily be misunderstood.
-If we take Deming’s quote on as a standalone statement, we run the risk of falling into the old “everybody, somebody, nobody” trap.
-Interestingly, Deming is also quoted as saying that “Quality starts in the boardroom;” that is, that ultimate responsibility for quality rests with management.
+If we take Deming’s quote as a standalone statement, we run the risk of falling into the old “everybody, somebody, nobody” trap.
+Interestingly, Deming is also quoted as saying that “Quality starts in the boardroom;” that is, the ultimate responsibility for quality rests with management.

 So which is it?
-Is everyone responsible for quality, or is it management’s job?
+Is everyone responsible for the quality, or is it the management’s job?
 Paradoxically, it is both.
 There must be a top-down commitment that quality should permeate the organization and everything it does.
 Management must ensure that they are creating the right environment for a culture of quality in which everyone is aligned around a shared commitment to continuous improvement.
-It’s management’s job to make sure people throughout the organization understand how quality happens, and to provide the tools and incentives necessary to make that a reality.
+It’s the management’s job to make sure people throughout the organization understand how quality happens and to provide the tools and incentives necessary to make that a reality.

 In his classic book, Dynamics of Software Development, Jim McCarthy illustrates the kind of thinking that typifies quality culture when he says that the goal of every team member (regardless of function) is the same: “to ship great software on time”.
 In 1962, a janitor at NASA exemplified that kind of thinking when he described his job cleaning the floors: “I’m helping put a man on the moon.”

 A culture like that doesn’t happen by accident.
 It requires that people throughout the organization be aligned around what Edgar Schein calls “non‑confrontable and non‑debatable” truths, – that what they do matters and that they are part of something larger than themselves.
 It revolves around a sense of purpose and pride in workmanship, – even when the job is mopping the floors at the NASA Space Center.